HTGenomeAnalysisUnit/SCE-VCF/README.md

 | HETEROZYGOSITY_RATE | Heterozygoisty ratio (Nhet / (Nhet + Nhom)) computed using only HQ genotypes |
 | INCONSISTENT_AB_HET_RATE | Fraction of het sites with AB outside threshold across all het sites with enough coverage (this includes all het sites with DP within threshold, disregarding GQ) |

+**NB.** All values in result table are based only on variant passing the global variants filter (PASS, biallelic, SNV only, REF AF within the configured threshold).
+The number of variants considered for the analysis is stated in the header.

 ## Interpretation of results

 If you have analyzed a large enough cohort or you have a cohort processed with a similar pipeline for variant-calling, we suggest to identify contaminated samples considering the distribution of CHARR, HETEROZYGOSITY_RATE, and INCONSISTENT_AB_HET_RATE values across all individuals.
 For example, one can mark as possibly contaminated the outliers with values larger than mean + 2 or 3 SD.